Internet-Draft OAuth Mission Status August 2026

 Abstract

 The Mission-Bound Authorization for OAuth 2.0 profile binds issued authority to a durable, human-approved Mission and gates issuance on Mission state, but it observes Mission state only through token lifetime and optional token introspection.
-This document defines the Mission state-management surfaces it defers: the Mission Status operation (keyed by mission_id) with signed responses, the Mission projection for token introspection, the Mission Lifecycle endpoint with revoke, suspend, resume, and complete operations, the suspended and completed states with the consolidated lifecycle state machine this profile owns, and revocation-propagation guidance.
+This document defines the Mission state-management surfaces it defers: the Mission Status operation (keyed by mission_id) with signed responses, the Mission projection for token introspection, the Mission Lifecycle endpoint with revoke, suspend, resume, complete, and discharge operations, the suspended and completed states with the consolidated lifecycle state machine this profile owns, and revocation-propagation guidance.
+It also defines Mission completion at the entry grain: terminal_when, a completion condition met when an authenticated discharge command or trusted deployment-internal adjudication commits that the task an entry was granted for is done.
 Each capability is independently optional; an implementation can adopt any subset, and one that adopts none remains a conforming issuance profile.

 About This Document